padeir0/anu/readme.md

 ```

 A product literal alocates a product type and sets it's values.
-The literal can be inferred or explicitly typed, named or unamed.
+The literal can be inferred or explicitly typed, named or unnamed.
-It's an error to mix and match named and unamed fields.
+It's an error to mix and match named and unnamed fields.

 When explicitly typed, each field must have type *identical*
-to the field specified in the type, if the fields are unamed,
+to the field specified in the type, if the fields are unnamed,
 the fields must be present in order, if names are used,
 the type must match the respectively named field in the type.

+Its possible to mix named and unnamed fields, but if done so, the
+fields must still be in order, and the name serves only as documentation.

 Example of valid explicitly typed product literals: